Recent Deaths of Children in Canada Linked to Bacterial Infection

 Monika Naus, medical director of immunization programs and vaccine preventable diseases at the BC Centre for Disease Control, said some people have no symptoms but others may get strep throat, a mild illness often accompanied by a fever.
 It resolves on its own within a few days or is treated with antibiotics.
-A sore throat, on the other hand, usually comes with a cough, runny nose or other cold-like symptom
+A sore throat, on the other hand, usually comes with a cough, runny nose or other cold-like symptoms.The illness becomes invasive when bacteria enter the bloodstream or deep tissue, sometimes through an open wound or the nose and throa

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: BurnabyNOW_News » / 🏆 14. in CA
+Read more: CP24 » / 🏆 30. in CA

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.